francisojeah/0g-serving-broker/api/integration/README.md

    1. A service should be prepared, and it should expose an endpoint.

-   2. Register the service using provider agent API
+   2. Register the service using provider broker API

    ```sh
    curl -X POST http://127.0.0.1:3080/v1/service \